 from the spear-wound in His side when he hung on the Cross.
 For a long time it was mysteriously lost to the sinful world and preserved as the holiest of relics.

-certain divinely inspired heroes, filled with holy charity, the desire to seek out the vessel - that mysteriously consoling relic of which there was ancient
+in certain divinely inspired heroes, filled with holy charity, the desire to seek out the vessel - that mysteriously consoling relic of which there was ancient

-in which the Saviour's blood (Sang réale, whence San Gréal - Sanct Gral - The Holy Grail) had been
+report - in which the Saviour's blood (Sang réale, whence San Gréal - Sanct Gral - The Holy Grail) had

 eyond the mountain height in whose hallowed, night-dark forest, at a place where charming valleys wind toward the

-cannot withstand the anxious longing that lures him towards the gleaming battlements towering from the unprecedented splendour of a most wonderful forest of
+approach cannot withstand the anxious longing that lures him towards the gleaming battlements towering from the unprecedented splendour of a most wonderful forest

-is known only by his power.
+he is known only by his power.
 That power is magic.
-The castle is his work, raised miraculously in what was previously a desolate place with only a hermit's hut upon
+The castle is his work, raised miraculously in what was previously a desolate place with only a hermit's hut

-it.
-Where now, in a most luxuriant and heady fashion, all blooms and stirs as if it were forever an evening in early summer, there was once only an isolated hut.
-Who
+upon it.
+Where now, in a most luxuriant and heady fashion, all blooms and stirs as if it were forever an evening in early summer, there was once only an isolated